 Safely Transitioning To A High Chair

-Here are some general safety tips to follow when transitioning your little to a high chair:
+Here are some general high chair safety tips to follow when transitioning your little to a high chair:

-- Fill out the registration so that may be notified in the case of a safety recall.
+- Fill out the product registration so you may be notified in the case of a safety recall.

 - Be sure you and any other caretaker are comfortable using the high chair before putting your baby in it for the first time.
-Know how the locking mechanism for the legs works, how the straps adjust and lock, how the tray comes on and off, and how to fold and unfold it (if it folds).
+Know how the leg locking mechanism works, how the straps adjust and lock, how the tray attaches and comes off, and how to fold and unfold the chair (if it folds).

-- Look it over just before each use to check for any damage, make sure the tray is still intact, and the chair and straps are secure.
+- Look it over just before each use to check for any damage, making sure the tray is still intact and the chair and straps are secure.

-- At mealtimes, place your baby close enough to see, and where they feel like part of the party, but far away enough from the table to avoid reaching for a tablecloth, utensil, or any sharp, hot, or glass objects.
+- At mealtimes, place your baby close enough to see your family and feel like part of the party, but far enough from the table to avoid them reaching for a tablecloth, utensil, or any sharp, hot, or glass objects.